drakethos/CodeGenerator/Readme.txt

     will pull "Mylist.txt" and use each line to wrap the template text from "myTemplate.txt" and output as Mylist.txt.out not supplying file with this flag will default to clipboard as source and destination.

---multi -m : Allows a supplied list to have multiple items per line deliminated by | each line will be parsed by the
+--multi -m : Allows a supplied list to have multiple items per line delineated by | each line will be parsed by the
     template as $data1, $data2, ... $dataN , when not supplied template will be interpreted as $data

 --out -o : sets a specific name for output file, otherwise will use the name of the inputfile + .out